 As the name suggests it is refundable in that it is returned to the family upon the passing of the resident.
 Any arrears at the time of passing can also be deducted from the RAD.

 Means-Tested Fee.
 This is determined by what assets you have and can be anywhere to $259 per day and is paid to the government via the Facility.
-This is where most aged care debts arise as it will often not be paid as the family, or the resident may think the amount is too high.
+This is where collecting debts for aged care mostly focus as these debts will often not be paid as the family, or the resident may think the amount is too high.

 The family and resident can apply to have the amount reassessed, however it still has to be paid while the reassessment is taking place so the facility will be charged and they then in turn need to collect from the resident or family.